Sidhom/MessagesApp/README.md

 6) cd MessagesApp
 7) cd Frontend
 8) npm start
+9) To launch unit tests with coverage: npm test

 #functionnal aspect:
 1) if you are a new user you need to signup (link in the header of the app)